Chancel Repairs Act 1932

 The Chancel Repairs Act 1932 (22 & 23 Geo.
-V c.20) is an Act of Parliament of the Parliament of the United Kingdom that reasserts and imposes a chancel repair liability on the owners of certain real property.
+5. c.
+20) is an act of Parliament of the Parliament of the United Kingdom that reasserts and imposes a chancel repair liability on the owners of certain real property.

-The Act moved jurisdiction from the ecclesiastical courts to the county courts.
+Following the imposition of a prison sentence for contempt of ecclesiastical court in Hauxton PCC v Stevens, resulting from non-payment of chancel repair liability, the act moved jurisdiction from the ecclesiastical courts to the county courts, and made chancel repair liability a civil debt.

 The law was upheld in the case of Aston Cantlow PCC v.
 Wallbank [2003] UKHL 37.
 The House of Lords re-asserted that the liability, thought by many to be anachronistic, persisted in English law.
 It had been declared by the Court of Appeal to be contrary to Article 1 of the First Protocol of the European Convention on Human Rights.

-Though repeal has been recommended both by the Law Commission in its 1985 report and General Synod of the Church of England, only limited reform will be brought in during 2013 under the Land Registration Act 2002 as amended by the Land Registration Act 2002 (Transitional Provisions)(No 2) Order 2003.
+Though repeal has been recommended both by the Law Commission in its 1985 report and General Synod of the Church of England, only limited reform will be brought in during 2013 under the Land Registration Act 2002 as amended by the Land Registration Act 2002 (Transitional Provisions) (No. 2) Order 2003 (SI 2003/2431).